-We do this by:

-- making a meaningful portion of named executive officer compensation at-risk pay through annual incentive bonuses and long-term incentive awards: - rewarding our named executive officers based primarily on our overall performance rather than the performance of individual business units or functions: and - requiring our named executive officers to own a significant number of our shares and prohibiting pledging, hedging and similar transactions of our shares.
+Our executive compensation program is designed to: We do this by: support our strategy and risk management practices; making a meaningful portion of named executive officer compensation at-risk pay through annual incentive bonuses and long-term incentive awards. · align the interests of our executives with the long-term interests of our shareholders; rewarding our named executive officers based primarily on our overall performance rather than the performance of individual business units encourage operational and financial consistency over the market or functions; and cycles and earnings volatility that are inherent and unique to our industry; and · requiring our named executive officers to own a significant number of our shares and prohibiting pledging, hedging and similar transactions promote our team-based approach. of our shares Over the last several years, we have executed on our multi-year strategy to transform our business and position RenaissanceRe to succeed in the rapidly

-Over the last several years, we have executed on our multi-year strategy to transform our business and position RenaissanceRe to succeed in the rapidly evolving reinsurance market.
+Over the last several years, we have executed on our multi-year strategy to transform our business and position RehaissanceRe to succeed in the rapidly evolving reinsurance market.
 We have differentiated and selectively grown our underwriting portfolio in response to market conditions and the ongoing impacts of climate change.
 Over time, we have successfully grown our three principal drivers of profit: underwriting income; fee income; and investment income.
 We believe the successful implementation of our strategy is a reflection of the experience and skill of our leadership, including our named executive officers who have a combined 100 years of experience at RenaissanceRe, and that these qualities, along with our superior underwriting and the expertise of our RenaissanceRe Risk Sciences Inc. subsidiary, make us uniquely positioned.
 With these changes and our overall increase in scale, we are a more complex, matrixed organization requiring enhanced management oversight to appropriately align our controls and risk environment to maximize shareholder returns and support the long-term sustainability of the Company.